brikis98/yevgeniy-brikman-homepage/_posts/2017-10-13-reusable-composable-battle-tested-terraform-modules.md

 Below, you'll find the video and slides of my talk from HashiConf 2017, where I introduce the work we've been doing at [Gruntwork](https://www.gruntwork.io/?ref=ybrikman-terraform-modules-talk) with Terraform Modules.
 I explain how modules work, how to design modules so they are highly configurable and reusable, and how to write automated tests for your Terraform code.
-Most importanly, I show you how you can use modules to build your entire tech stack on top of proven, battle-tested infrastructure code—in *minutes*.
+Most importantly, I show you how you can use modules to build your entire tech stack on top of proven, battle-tested infrastructure code—in *minutes*.

 {% include iframe-figure.html url="//www.youtube.com/embed/LVgP63BkhKQ" link="https://www.youtube.com/watch?v=LVgP63BkhKQ" caption="Reusable, composable, battle-tested Terraform modules (Video)" %}